Silicon–germanium

+History

+The first paper on SiGe was published in 1955 on the magnetoresistance of silicon germanium alloys.
+The first mention of SiGe devices was actually in the original patent for the bipolar transistor where the idea of a SiGe base in a heterojunction bipolar transistor (HBT) was discussed with a description of the physics in the 1957.
+The first epitaxial growth of SiGe heterostructures which is required for a transistor was not demonstrated until 1975 by Erich Kasper and colleagues at the AEG Research Centre (now Daimler Benz) in Ulm, Germany using molecular-beam epitaxy (MBE).

 Production

 The use of silicon–germanium as a semiconductor was championed by Bernie Meyerson.

-The challenge that had delayed its realization for decades was that Germanium atoms are roughly 4% larger than Silicon atoms.
+The challenge that had delayed its realization for decades was that germanium atoms are roughly 4% larger than silicon atoms.
 At the usual high temperatures at which silicon transistors were fabricated, the strain induced by adding these larger atoms into crystalline silicon produced vast numbers of defects, precluding the resulting material being of any use.
 Meyerson and co-workers discovered that the then believed requirement for high temperature processing was flawed, allowing SiGe growth at sufficiently low temperatures such that for all practical purposes no defects were formed.
 Once having resolved that basic roadblock, it was shown that resultant SiGe materials could be manufactured into high performance electronics using conventional low cost silicon processing toolsets.
 More relevant, the performance of resulting transistors far exceeded what was then thought to be the limit of traditionally manufactured silicon devices, enabling a new generation of low cost commercial wireless technologies such as WiFi.
 SiGe processes achieve costs similar to those of silicon CMOS manufacturing and are lower than those of other heterojunction technologies such as gallium arsenide.
 Recently, organogermanium precursors (e.g. isobutylgermane, alkylgermanium trichlorides, and dimethylaminogermanium trichloride) have been examined as less hazardous liquid alternatives to germane for MOVPE deposition of Ge-containing films such as high purity Ge, SiGe, and strained silicon.

 SiGe foundry services are offered by several semiconductor technology companies.
 AMD disclosed a joint development with IBM for a SiGe stressed-silicon technology, targeting the 65 nm process.
 TSMC also sells SiGe manufacturing capacity.

 In July 2015, IBM announced that it had created working samples of transistors using a 7 nm silicon–germanium process, promising a quadrupling in the amount of transistors compared to a contemporary process.